We envision a country of proud and proactive Filipino seatizens.

 SPS began as an online platform in May 2011 as a response to a large-scale illegal wildlife trade case dubbed in the media as the “rape of the Philippine Seas.”
-What was meant to be a temporary campaign evolved into a movement: in August 2012, we embarked on our first community-based initiative in Malapascua Island, Cebu, called the Shark Shelter Project, and in 2013, SPS became a registered non-stock,
+What was meant to be a short-lived social media campaign continued to grow.
+In February 2013, we ofishally became a non-profit organization under the name Philippine Seatizens, Inc.

-SPS is run by a team of four dedicated and passionate seatizens, and a small group of project-based volunteers.
-We come from various backgrounds and different parts of the Philippines, but we are seablings united by our love for the seas, dislike for single-use plastics, impatient optimism, and obsession with ocean-themed puns.
+SPS is run by a small team of dedicated and passionate seatizens.
+We're fortunate to be supported by project-based volunteers.
+We come from various backgrounds and different parts of the Philippines, but we are seablings united by our love for the seas, impatient optimism, and obsession with ocean-related puns.
 We take problems of our seas sea-riously, but ourselves?
 Never.

 our website contributors